Event ID 4672 explained: detecting privileged logons in Windows

 - Legitimate administrators not matching the naming pattern

-- Forensic / debugging tools running under non-admin accounts in dev environments
+- Forensic / debugging tools in dev environments

 level: high